 Be extremely careful with the dirty element until it is completely out of the housing.
-Accidentally bumping it while still inside means dirt and dust may contaminate the clean side of filter housing.
+If you accidentally bump the element while it is still inside the filter housing, dirt and dust may contaminate the clean side of the housing.

-- after every third primary filter change (even if it appears clean). - 9.
-If the secondary air filter is dirty, inspect the primary filter and the filter canister as follows to determine the reason for contamination: - Examine the filter canister for cracks and replace, if necessary - · Ensure filter sealing surfaces are soft, flexible, and sealing properly.
-Hard seals may allow debris through to the secondary filter - · Ensure canister retaining latches are secure
+- 8. Replace the secondary air filter (A) every year or after every third primary filter change (even if it appears clean). - 9.
+If the secondary air filter is dirty, inspect the primary filter and the filter canister as follows to determine the reason for contamination: - Examine the filter canister for cracks and replace, if necessary. - Ensure filter sealing surfaces are soft, flexible, and sealing properly.
+Hard seals may allow debris through to the secondary filter. - Ensure canister retaining latches are secure.